 Steady Escalation in the Greta Movie

 There’s nothing within the structure of the storyline for Greta that will cause a gasp of surprise.
 All the twists and turns are mediocre and so announced by either an intensifying score or stalker movie rules that it’s hard to get excited.
-But still, I really liked Greta.
-I found it a very easy watch that escalated just enough over the course of the film.
+But still, I really liked this production.
+I found it a very easy watch that escalated just enough for the film.
 You couldn’t predict just how far this woman had gone or how far she had yet to go.

 I liked that the writers chose a woman, particularly older, and one that didn’t look like a lunatic.
 She passed easily as a diner in the restaurant where Francis worked.
 She has manners and poise and her reasoning behind the scheme she has mastered is riveting.